ParkerEwen5441/ParkerEwen5441.github.io/_pages/about.md

 ---
 layout: page
 title: About
-description:  I am a PhD student in the Robotics Institute at the University of Michigan.
-I am a member of ROAHM Lab supervised by Prof. Ram Vasudevan.
+description:  I am a PhD graduate from the Robotics Institute at the University of Michigan.
+I was a member of ROAHM Lab supervised by Prof. Ram Vasudevan.
 I hold a Bachelors degree in Mechanical Engineering from McGill University and a Masters degree in Robotics, Systems and Control from ETH Zurich.
 permalink: /about/
-# image: '/images/headshot.jpg'
 page_cover: '/images/spot_on_ice.jpg'

 ---